 Frame Shift provides a unique environment for companies to work side-by-side with startups, pharma and academic scientists in an ecosystem physically and culturally designed to spark collaboration and entrepreneurship.
 Frame Shift has a particular focus on R&D intensive companies working in areas related to the institute’s expertise (e.g. functional genomics, early target discovery, therapeutics).
 Frame Shift complements other programmes such as the Start Codon Accelerator, providing flexible options for start-up companies at different stages in their development.

 Frame Shift began with the successful model of companies such as Rockend Ltd (now Xap Therapeutics) who have been located in the institute during the past two years and have now expanded significantly as to require expansion to another site.
 Companies in the incubator will have access to space in the MTI environment for 12 months to conduct critical R&D work and successfully grow so that they are ready to scale-up at one of the science parks in Cambridge.

-Benefits for companies in the Frame Shift Bio-incubator include:
+Benefits for companies in the Frame Shift Bio-incubator:

-- Know-how and expertise of representatives of the eleven Milner affiliated pharma companies that are part of our Consortium
+- Know-how and expertise of representatives of the 12 pharma companies in our Consortium.

-- Membership of an exclusive network of 70+ affiliated global pharma and biotech companies, and access to Milner internal and external events, including the annual Milner Therapeutics Symposium
+- Membership to an exclusive network of 70+ affiliated global pharma and biotech companies, and access to Milner internal and external events, including the annual Milner Therapeutics Symposium.